sciZer0/7/v/README.md

 <h1>13 &nbsp Competitive Quadratic Voting</h1>

-On the Vote blockchain, each voting on a proposal lasts 30 days (6,480,000 slots).
+On the Vote blockchain, there is Competitive Quadratic Voting, a specific voting system.

+Each voting on a proposal lasts 30 days (6,480,000 slots, each Slot is 0.4 second).

 The "competitive" word means that on each proposal, competitive Voters may place their bets simultaneously: some number of Voters may be placing their FOR bets, and simultaneously, some number of Voters may be placing their AGAINST bets.